URBREATH/15-minutes-city/README.md

 The tool retrieves the style files and automatically generates a `publish.json` configuration file.
 This file contains the information required to publish the result and its associated style to both IDRA and GeoServer.

+An example style.sld file is provided in the style folder.
+In this file:

+- category must match the name of the category being published.

+- filename must match the filename of the generated output layer.

+A separate SLD file must be provided for each category (e.g. education, health, etc.), as well as for the overall_average and overall_max.

 ## Log rotation